The Beck Diet solution?

 The great thing about HeartMath is I can practice it anytime I want to feel good.
 Of course, I can use it as a emotional eating antidote too, for those 1/18th seconds when I experience an craving for some kind of sweet food.

 Remember what Beck says about cravings, they are not the same as hunger, and are felt in the throat or chest rather than the tummy.
+There is a link to the Heartmath suite of tools in the right column.

 Every day it seems there is an article about brain fitness in the media, and one of the key components to brain fitness is nutrition.